zimmski/picosat/README.md

 picosat
 =======

-copy of SAT solver picosat from http://fmv.jku.at/picosat/
+copy of SAT solver picosat from http://fmv.jku.at/picosat/ + some fixes